 Lighting is arguably the most important way to set the mood of a space.
 Cool and bright lighting will keep people alert, while warm and soft lighting will let them relax.
 Your lighting design depends on your brand personality and goals for your patio.
 From candlelight to strings of café lights to LED lighting, your options are vast.
 Pro tip: if you choose a dimly lit setting for your restaurant patio, consider using menu covers with built in flashlights.
 Guests will appreciate your help in avoiding the embarrassing cell phone flashlight.

-Are Retractable Structures and Shade Solutions Right for Your Commercial Property?
+Are Retractable Canopy Systems Right for Your Commercial Property?

 At Retractable Structures (a division of Eide Industries, Inc.), we specialize in designing, manufacturing, and engineering commercial retractable structures and awnings.
 With almost 80 years of extensive design, construction, metal fabrication, industrial sewing, and installation experience, we are proud to offer the highest quality custom and pre-engineered products possible, made right here in the U.S.